LTUC/amman-irbid-201d24/class-15/project-guidelines.md

 The entire team should follow the same process for synchronizing the code base on GitHub and on their local computers.

-The master branch is the source of your deployment, which should only contain fully functional code.
-A development branch should be created as a main source for external branches to be merged into, and only the development branch should be merged into master.
+The main branch is the source of your deployment, which should only contain fully functional code.
+A development branch should be created as a main source for external branches to be merged into, and only the development branch should be merged into main.

 All work should be on a feature branches with a meaningful name.
 Feature branches should be created off of the development branch.
 When the feature is completed, create a pull request from your feature branch to the development branch.